laurentg/motscroises/README.md

 	   +====================================+
 	27 black cells (16%)

-Or create an `init.txt` file containing for example:
+Or create an `init.txt` file, and run in fixed-black / initialized mode (with a verbose mode to see the process going):

+	$ cat init.txt
 	.......#.......
 	.#...#.#.#...#.
 	....#..#..#....